VP, Relationship Banking Officer

 “I really enjoy helping businesses and nonprofits navigate their banking needs,” Kristin says.

-Her work with the organization began several years earlier as part of team-build projects, working with other volunteers alongside new homeowners who were helping to build their own homes through sweat equity.
-She found the experience inspiring, especially over the past year when they were able to work through the challenges of a pandemic, smoke from wildfires and uncertainty in availability of materials and appliances.
+Her work with the organization began several years earlier as part of team-build projects, working with other volunteers alongside new homeowners who were helping to build their own homes through participation hours.
+She found the experience inspiring, especially when they were able to work through the challenges of a pandemic, smoke from wildfires and uncertainty in availability of materials and appliances.

 “We’re really blessed that it all came together,” she says.
 “We’re helping make their dream of owning a home come true.”